Simple Brown Sugar Glaze For Ham

 - Reheat Glaze Before Applying: If the glaze thickens or solidifies, gently reheat it before applying it to the ham.
 This ensures a smooth and even glaze application.

-FAQs
+Recipe FAQs

 Yes.
 This will help the glaze to caramelize on the ham.

-More Recipes
+More Holiday Main Dish Recipes

-Looking for other recipes?
+Looking for other holiday centerpiece recipes?
 Try these:

 💙 MADE THIS RECIPE AND LOVED IT? 💙 Please leave a ⭐️STAR rating and COMMENT below- I love connecting with you!
 Tag me with your creations on Instagram and find me on Pinterest.

-Brown Sugar Ham Glaze Recipe
+Brown Sugar Glaze Recipe for Ham

 Ingredients

-- 1/4 cup butter
+- ¼ cup butter

-- 3/4 cup brown sugar
+- ¾ cup brown sugar

-- 1/2 cup honey (or real maple syrup)
+- ½ cup honey, or real maple syrup

-- 1/4 cup orange juice, freshly squeezed is preferred (pineapple juice will also work)
+- ¼ cup orange juice, freshly squeezed is preferred (pineapple juice will also work)

-- 1/8 teaspoon powdered ginger
+- ⅛ teaspoon powdered ginger

 - 1 sprig thyme, stem removed